zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

 Through the lens of [pretrial risk assessments](https://advancingpretrial.org/pretrial-justice/pretrial-justice/)  this course asks and attempts to provide answers to the following questions:
  - What does it mean to make a prediction?
  - How do we know if our predictions are accurate?
+ - How do we know if they are more accurate than the human?
  - How do we know if our predictions are fair and equitable?

 ### What is a prediction?
 In part one of the course, we will discuss what it means to make a prediction from data.
 To do that, we will go over the basics of probability theory (laws of probability, difference between joint/marginal/conditional probabilities, Bayes theorem).
 At the end of this section, you will learn that when we are talking about generating a prediction like the one made by a judge, we are talking about estimating a [conditional probability](https://www.khanacademy.org/commoncore/grade-HSS-S-CP).

 A conditional probability tells us about the probability of an event happening given that something else has already happened.
 For example, a prediction about whether a defendant will show up to their next court date will (most likely) be different if the defendant had *zero* prior missed appearances as opposed to *ten* prior missed appearances.
 In other words, the chance, or probability, of missing a court date *given* zero prior misses is lower than the chance of missing court *given* ten prior misses.
 What using data and algorithms gives us here is an explicit estimate of these conditional probabilities.

 And this is where the data science begins.